 Sales proposals are also known as business proposals.
 They are sent outside the company to potential clients or customers.
-An organization often knows in advance those individuals and corporations that are Report Writing-Preparation of Technical Proposals- Business Correspondence qualified to bid on a job or help solve a problem.
+An organization often knows in advance those individuals and corporations that are qualified to bid on a job or help solve a problem.
 So requests may come via mail or, in the case of the government, via newspapers.